An overview of the Commons renovation, other facilities improvements, and temporary changes to services.

 Campus Renovations on Tumblr

-Follow the renovations on this Tumblr site.
-Dane Whitman, the College's Kilpatrick Fellow for Buildings and Grounds, is running the blog with photos and updates on the renovations.
+Follow the renovations on this Tumblr site created by Dane Whitman '16, the College's former Kilpatrick Fellow for Buildings and Grounds.